go2sea/linux_list/readme.txt

-there is no use to read me
+it is no use to read me